Dash-OS/tcl-modules/README.md

 ---

-### `cswitch` ?...flags? ?--? ...?command script?*
+### `cswitch` ?...flags? ?--? ...?expr script?*

-cswitch is a simple variation of the standard `[switch]` command which tests against commands rather than simple values.
-Additionally, it allows us to run all matching results rather than the first match with `-all` flag when desired.
+cswitch is a kind of `[switch]` `[if]` hybrid.
+It's last value should be a dict.
+It evaluates each key (in order given, in the callers context) as an expression.

+By default, it will execute the first matching key's script (also in the callers context).
+If the `-all` flag is given `[cswitch -all]`, every expression will be evaluated and executed when true.

+Finally, if the `-get` flag is provided, the result of command will be a dict where the keys are the `[lindex]` of the passing *expr* *script* pair and the value is the result of running *script*.

 | Flag Name     |  Description   |
 | ------------- | -------------- |